top of page

 TITLIS

-The manufacturer, "Titlis Fiber Composites Ltd." active since 1970 and located in Ennetbürgen, Canton Nidwalden, ceased activities in 1990.
+The manufacturer, "Titlis Fiber Composites Ltd." (TFC) active since 1970 and located in Ennetbürgen, Canton Nidwalden, ceased activities in 1990.

 During the mid-1980s, the Swiss AF was looking for an aircraft suitable to replace the Mirage III.
 Among those evaluated the Northrop F-20, Mirage 2000, F-16 and the F/A-18, the evaluation winner.